Shop the post

 In between our stops we took full advantage of the natural beauty of our city.
 Kelowna has a unique convenience of both the city and rural settings.
 Right now the orchards are alive with flowers, little beans ready to mature into stone fruits.

 2. Add a Luxury Picnic

 I think we all crave that feeling of being catered to.
+We crave eating delicate Turkish bulgur pilavi and deliciously spiced meats.
+We want to feel looked after and luxuriated and often, being catered for can help with that.
 The ease of a dinner out with the only question you’re asked is ‘What can I get for you?’
 Alas, in these times we are unable to go out for the safety of our fellow countrymen.
 So instead I found Gypsy Chix Luxury Picnics and knew I struck gold for my sister’s 30th birthday!
 I mean just look at the attention to detail….

 With Gyspy Chix Luxury Picnics is could not have been easier!
 With the impending rain drawings us back inside, the ladies came and set up within 90 minutes having it all ready to surprise our guest of honour that evening.
 Dinner was served at 6 and would normally go to 9 (3 hour bookings).
 But because we brought the party inside we had the option to keep the party going long into the wee hours of the evening.
 We didn’t have to worry about take down either, the Gyspy Chix ladies came and did that for us too!